cysouw/diathesis/text/c03_summaryDia.md

 A ~~conciliative~~ is a diathesis that completely removes the role marked as subject and promotes an instrument to be the new subject.
 For details on the definition see [@sec:intro-subject-demotions], specifically starting at [@par:conciliative].

-### *Instrumentsubjektivierung* {#sec:summary-instrumentsubjektivierung}
+### *Instrumentsubjektiv* {#sec:summary-Instrumentsubjektiv}

-The ~~Instrumentsubjektivierung~~ (full discussion in [@sec:prepositions-intransitive-preposition-anticausative] and subsequent sections) promotes an instrument to nominative subject.
+The ~~Instrumentsubjektiv~~ (full discussion in [@sec:prepositions-intransitive-preposition-anticausative] and subsequent sections) promotes an instrument to nominative subject.
 For example, the instrument *Schlüssel* 'key' of the verb *öffnen* 'to open' is expressed with a *mit* prepositional phrase in [@next a].
 Alternatively, it can be expressed with a nominative as in [@next b].
 In that construction, the original agent cannot be expressed anymore.
-This diathesis looks very similar to the *Kreationsubjektivierung* (see [@sec:summary-kreationsubjektivierung]), but there are crucial semantic and structural differences (discussed below).
+This diathesis looks very similar to the *Kreationsubjektiv* (see [@sec:summary-Kreationsubjektiv]), but there are crucial semantic and structural differences (discussed below).

 ::: ex
 a.
 Ich öffne die Tür mit dem Schlüssel.